-Hairworms are parasites of crickets and other arthropods that reside on all continents except Antarctica.
+Hairworms are parasites of crickets and other arthropods that are found all over the world.
 There are two classes within the Phylum Nematomorpha that include the freshwater gordiids and the marine group known as the nectonematids.
-To date, over 350 species of freshwater hairworms and 5 marine species have been described.
+To date, over 360 species of freshwater hairworms and 5 marine species have been described.

 Hairworms spend a portion of their life as a parasitic juvenile in an insect host.
 When they reach maturity, they demonstrate a fascinating behavior in which they manipulate their host to find water.
 At this time, their insect host, such as a cricket, begins wandering aimlessly in search of water.
 When the cricket encounters water such as a stream or pond, the cricket will jump in and the worm will expel itself from the cricket.
 On occasion, infected crickets may find themselves inside our homes and utilize pet water bowls for their hairworm's exit.